Triad Crime Lab

 The Triad Crime Laboratory primarily serves law enforcement in 12 Triad counties: Alamance, Caswell, Davidson, Davie, Forsyth, Guilford, Montgomery, Randolph, Rockingham, Stokes, Surry, and Yadkin.

-Triad Regional Crime Lab: Acting Forensic Scientist Manager Elizabeth Patel.
+Triad Regional Crime Lab: Forensic Scientist Manager Elizabeth Patel.